This soup is dead easy but it's delicious and beautiful served with crispy salted croutons.

 2 fresh bay leaves

-1 litre fresh chicken stock* (make sure stock is gluten-free if required)
+1 litre fresh chicken stock* (check gluten-free if required)

 2 tbsp flat-leaf parsley, finely shredded, to garnish

 Heat butter and oil in a large heavy-based pan.
 Add the potatoes, leek, onion, garlic and bay leaves and cook on a low heat, stirring frequently until the leeks have softened.